 Vasquez Rocks is a famous backdrop for film, TV, and commercials

 Valencia Town Center, filming location for "CSI" and others.

 Santa Clarita falls within the coveted "30-mile zone" (also known as the "studio zone" for filming in Los Angeles.
 By staying within this production zone, television shows and and film productions do not need to pay travel time and mileage to members of the entertainment unions.
 Therefore, Santa Clarita Valley is a hot bed of filming activity.

 Paul Walker/Roger Rodas Crash Site

 Two well-loved and respected men died on November 30, 2013 around 3:30 pm in Valencia (the City of Santa Clarita).
-It appears high speed was a factor in the crash that caused their death on the Rye Canyon Loop.
+High speed was a factor in the crash that caused their death on the Rye Canyon Loop.
 For a Google map of the crash site and the official collision reports, please click on the link above.